 OUR HISTORY

-Burdick Blueberries is a third generation blueberry farm.
+Burdick Blueberries is a 3rd generation blueberry farm.
 The Burdick family has a long history of farming in Cattaraugus County.
-In 1937, grandfather Milton Burdick leased the 8267 Thompson Road property and grew potatoes there for about 15 years.
+In 1937, grandfather Milton Burdick leased the 8267 Thompson Rd. property and grew potatoes there for about 15 years.
 He also had a dairy farm in the valley below Reid Hill at this time.
 In 1952, Milton and his wife Pauline bought the entire 80 acre parcel that is now Burdick Blueberries and began planting what would become 30,000 blueberry plantings.
 Milton had learned at Michigan State about cultivating highbush blueberries and recognized that the site and soil would be ideal.
 His vision was to create a pick-your-own concept farm and the field opened for picking around 1960.
-Generations of customers have made blueberry picking at Burdick’s a special part of their summer.
+Generations of customers have made berry picking at Burdick’s a special part of their summer.

-Milton's daughter, Helen with husband, Roger (Buzz) in 1975.
+Milton's daughter, Helen Edwards with husband, Roger - 1975

 Milton’s daughter Helen, and her husband Roger Edwards moved to the farm in the early sixties, assisting and continuing the careful tending of the farm for decades.
 They taught their three children, Paula Jo, Peter, and Amy how to be a part of the family business.
 Roger taught school and was a clever innovator of machines for berry production.
 Helen was also a school teacher and talented c0-manager of the business, carrying on her father’s dream.